amitness/Thar/README.md

 #### Data Sources:
+Only those data sources which ensure that the person is a Nepalese citizen are used.
+For example, only candidates who have submitted their citizenship photocopy are allowed to give an entrance exam.

 - [Institute of Science & Technology](http://www.tuiost.edu.np/)
 - [IOE Entrance Results](https://github.com/amitness/ioe) (2068 - 2073)
 - [Ministry of Education](http://www.moe.gov.np)